Investing in Fintech Stocks

 Fintech, short for financial technology, is a term that refers to technology which is exploited to make various financial processes more efficient, disrupting traditional financial services in the process.

 Probably the most prevalent example of fintech in our daily lives is the evolution of online and app-based banking and payments.
-Not only have high street banks embraced this technology, but it has led to the appearance of numerous “challenger” banks, which have revolutionised the industry, capitalising on a historical lack of innovation from traditional banking services.
+Not only have high street banks embraced this technology, but many “challenger” banks have emerged, capitalising on a historical lack of innovation from traditional banking services.

 Indeed, this is a familiar story across the world of financial services.
 For years, significant barriers to entry, including strict regulation and high startup costs, meant that the sector was somewhat of a closed shop.
 Inevitably, a lack of competition across the industry led to a lack of innovation.